Before I share with you the top WordPress developers, let me share what a WordPress developer is.

 Nathan Rice is one of the modern WordPress developers and one of the developers for Rainmaker Digital.
 He built the Genesis framework for WordPress, which powers millions of sites on the internet.
-Nathan has worked for iThemes, ModThemes, and StudioPress.
+Nathan has also worked for iThemes, ModThemes, and StudioPress.

-Jeff Starr is a professional web developer, editor, and author.
+Jeff Starr is a professional developer, designer, author, and publisher with over 10 years of experience on the Web.
 He enjoys all aspects of web design and development, with WordPress and Web Security among his favorite pursuits.
-He has developed with WordPress for over 10 years, and is co-author of “Digging into WordPress” and author of “The Tao of WordPress”, “.htaccess made easy”, and “WordPress Themes In Depth”.
+He is the co-author of “Digging into WordPress” and author of “The Tao of WordPress”, “.htaccess made easy”, and “WordPress Themes In Depth”.
 Jeff blogs at Perishable Press, runs his own web-design business at Monzilla Media, and recently launched Plugin Planet and USP Pro.